yur2-kim/S-HealthStack.github.io/pages/developer-guide/docs/api-reference/API-Documentation.md

-The API Documentation of the product, Documentation version v0.9 (beta), is structured into several sections:
+The API Documentation of the product, Documentation version v1.0, is structured into several sections:

 1. **Study Management:** This section contains guides for creating a study and managing members.
 Each guide is accessible via a unique URL and available on the web.